 Precertification helps ensure that you obtain the most appropriate care for your condition.
 You are required to precertify certain services as described in this section.
-The penalty for failure to precertify services may be up to 100% (no coverage).
+The penalty for failure to precertify services may mean you are responsible for up to 100% of the cost (no coverage).

 You must precertify all infertility services with Triple-S at least five business days before receiving any services.
-To precertify or to get information on precertification, call Triple-S at 1-787-774-6098.
+To precertify or to get information on precertification, call Triple-S at 1 (787) 774-6098.